Sunbelt Baseball League

-The Sunbelt Baseball League (SBL) is a non-profit collegiate summer baseball league with teams located in metropolitan Atlanta, Georgia, Columbus and Oxford, Alabama.
+The Sunbelt Baseball League (SBL) is a non-profit collegiate summer baseball league with teams located in metropolitan Atlanta, Georgia and Oxford, Alabama.
 The SBL is a member of the National Alliance of College Summer Baseball, which is partially funded by Major League Baseball.
-Games are played with wooden bats and showcase some of the top talent in the nation while providing family entertainment to the community.
+Games are played with wooden bats.
 The season starts in early June and runs through the end of July/early August, with playoffs determining the league champion.
-The mission of the Sunbelt Baseball League is to provide a first-class collegiate summer program dedicated to helping young college athletes achieve their dreams of playing at the professional level.